dku-boanlab/sfc/README.md

 - During installation, statically set the IP address of the first interface (ens3) (DO NOT USE DHCP)
 - (firewall: 192.168.254.11, netsniff-ng: 192.168.254.12, snort-ids: 192.168.254.13)
 - (suricata-ids: 192.168.254.14, suricata-ips: 192.168.254.15, tcpdump: 192.168.254.16, NAT: 192.168.254.17)
-- Use 'ubuntu' as the user ID of default VMs
+- Use 'ubuntu' for the user ID of default VMs
 - Check 'OpenSSH server' when selecting software to install

-- YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM
+- IF YOU WANT TO SAVE YOUR TIME, YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM
 - THEN, YOU CAN JUST CLONE AND RECONFIGURE IT FOR VNFS
 - (e.g., change the IP address and hostname of the cloned VM)